Gather, Give & Celebrate: Making the Holidays Meaningful

 Seating charts, serving shellfish, and giving the latest and greatest gadgets as gifts are unimportant.
 What matters is being able to enjoy your time with those you love.
 We’ve got a couple of thoughts to bring what matters back to the heart of the occasion.

-Asking guests to bring a dish to pass or serving appetizers may help relieve the pressure of serving one large meal and can also help reduce kitchen traffic.
-Multiple choices also help even the most selective of palates enjoy the food.
+Asking guests to bring a dish to pass or serving appetizers may help relieve the pressure of serving one large meal and reduce kitchen traffic.
+Multiple choices can also help even the most selective palates enjoy the food.

-Add some fun by asking guests to dress in their ugliest holiday sweaters.
-If that’s not something your family will enjoy, consider a casual dress code for everyone.
+Ask guests to wear their ugliest holiday sweaters to add some fun.
+If your family will not enjoy that, consider a casual dress code for everyone.

 Space, accessibility, and distance from loved ones can prevent being together.
 Think about hosting in an area that can accommodate everyone’s needs.

-If your loved one lives in assisted living or memory care, ask if you can have a family event on-site for a few hours.
-This allows them access to staff who can meet their care needs.
-If you’re unfamiliar with providing personal care for adults, or you’re unable to help, this can be a great way to include the ones you love in a safe setting.
+If your loved one lives in assisted living or memory care, ask if you can hold a family event on-site for a few hours.
+This allows them to access staff who can meet their care needs.
+If you’re unfamiliar with providing personal care for adults or you’re unable to help, this can be a great way to include the ones you love in a safe setting.

 Give with Purpose

-Gifts are fun, but they can be tricky too.
-Some people are impossible to buy gifts for because they already have it all.
-For someone who doesn’t require a formal gift, think about an act of service or giving to a local charity organization on their behalf.
+Gifts are fun, but they can also be tricky.
+Buying gifts for some folks can feel impossible because they already have it all.
+For someone who doesn’t require a formal gift, consider an act of service or giving to a local charity organization on their behalf.

 Spending time is also a fantastic gift that can create lasting memories, especially for the young people in your life.
 Instead of a monetary donation, provide an experience.
-Spend a day at the zoo, check out a state park, or spend some time baking and cooking your family’s favorite recipes in the kitchen.
+Spend a day at the zoo, check out a state park, or bake and cook your family’s favorite recipes in the kitchen.

 No matter how you gift it or celebrate it this year, we encourage you to enjoy every moment!
-If you’re interested in spending a holiday with a loved one who lives at an Edgewood assisted living or memory care community, drop us a line at info@edgewoodhealthcare.com.
+If you’re interested in spending the holiday with a loved one at an Edgewood assisted living or memory care community, email us at info@edgewoodhealthcare.com.

 View All News